-Also known as bin tag or stock card, Bin Card is the statement or report of the issue and receipt of the stocks from a retailing business’s store department.
-Bin Cards are primarily used by those retailing businesses that have a vast stock warehouse.
+Also known as a bin tag or stock card, Bin Card is the statement or report of the issue and receipt of the stocks from a retailing business’s store department.
+Retail businesses primarily use Bin Cards with a vast stock warehouse.

 Key Takeaways

-- A bin card typically contains information such as the item name, location, quantity, and transaction date.
+3. A bin card contains information such as the item name, location, quantity, and transaction date.

 How does Bin Card work?

-Bin Cards are often compared with store ledgers or stock registers as both of them are used to maintain stock transactions.
-However, the differences between them are quite significant to distinguish them from each other.
+Bin Cards are compared with store ledgers or stock registers, as both are used to maintain stock transactions.
+However, their differences are quite significant in distinguishing them from each other.

 Store ledgers need to be maintained and updated regularly.
-However, the task of updating is done after the transactions have already transpired.
-Bin Cards, on the other hand, have to be not only kept updated but also be recorded before the transpiring of the transactions.
+However, updating is done after the transactions have already transpired.
+Bin Cards, on the other hand, have to be not only kept updated but also recorded before the transpiring of the transactions.

-Besides that, Bin Cards are more straightforward instruments for keeping records, which are used by storekeepers in general for instant documentation, both offline and online.
-In contrast to that, store ledgers or stock registers are explicitly meant for the department of finance and cost.
+Besides that, Bin Cards are more straightforward instruments for keeping records, which storekeepers use for instant documentation, both offline and online.
+In contrast, store ledgers or stock registers are explicitly meant for the Department of Finance and Cost.

 A Bin Card can be generated and maintained in the Excel sheet.
 Alternatively, one can print out a Bin Card for offline management.
-The format of a Bin Card mainly comprises of material name, date of receipt along with the quantity of the material, dispatch date accompanied by the product quantity and the closing balance of the materials.
+The format of a Bin Card mainly comprises the material name, date of receipt along with the quantity of the material, dispatch date accompanied by the product quantity, and the closing balance of the materials.

 Besides quantity, a Bin Card can also consist of the location of a material’s receipt or the dispatch.
 However, the value of the materials is not included in a Bin Card.